AdobeDocs/campaign-web.en/help/v8/content/offers.md

 >
 >This documentation is under construction and frequently updated.
 The final version of this content will be ready in January 2023.

-Adobe Campaign v8 web allows you to send with your emails offers that have been created in the console using the **[!UICONTROL Interaction]** module.
+Adobe Campaign v8 Web allows you to send with your emails offers that have been created in the console using the **[!UICONTROL Interaction]** module.
 For more information on Interaction and how to manage an offer catalog in the console, refer to the [Campaign V8 documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/offers/interaction.html)

 The steps to send offers with an email are as follows: